 Each instance set is characterized by the number of levels $l$.
-Each instance has blocks organized in a randomly generated hierarchy.
-This was done so the maximum path from the top block to one of its leaves contained exactly $l$ blocks (thus, a single-level instance contains only the top block).
+Each instance has block types organized in a randomly generated hierarchy.
+This was done so the maximum path from the top block type to one of its leaves contained exactly $l$ block types (thus, a single-level instance contains only the top block type).
 We generated instances with up to seven levels, which spans the typical complexity of designed analog integrated circuits.
-The average depth of the nodes, and the average number of blocks per instance are reported in \cref{tab:instances} for each set of generated instances.
+The average depth of the nodes and the average number of block types per instance are reported in \cref{tab:instances} for each set of generated instances.